 Having had a keen interest in shuffle work for 40 years purchasing Steve's Beyond the Zarrow was a must for me.
 The HIGHLIGHT for me was the Blind Shuffle's Bluff.
 If Steve had performed this in person for me I would have begged and paid much more for the secret.
 I'm not kidding.
 It’s that good.
-At my age I seldom have fun practicing a new move but this is a joy to practice.
 I highly recommend this!!
 (Paul Hipp-Memphis)

-In this book, Steve starts where his Z DVD left off by teaching you how to use the cover-grip to improve some classic and offbeat false shuffles.
+Steve starts where his Z DVD left off by teaching you how to use the cover grip to improve some classic and offbeat false shuffles.

 You'll learn an array of unique false shuffles that are deceptive at the table and fun to practice.